dolphjs/website/docs/project-structure/index.md

 # Project strcuture

 This is basically the folder and file structure for a dolphjs project.
-After running the `dolph-cli new <project>` command, you must have noticed a generated project with the struture below:
+After running the `dolph new <project>` command, you must have noticed a generated project with the struture below:

 ```r
 .